Buildex packaging redesign

 In the hardware industry, red is the norm as the colour code for a metal screw, but it wasn’t always.
 We designed that colour code for a related Buildex brand 20 years ago.
 Thereafter, our colour coding for the entire range was adopted by retailers, then the whole industry followed suit.

-Designing for the “worst” case scenario
+Solution: Designing for the “worst” case scenario

 What happens when you design the perfect label, but you’ve not looked at every product in a 300-row spreadsheet?
 Often, it means you’re back to the drawing board (even if the design has been signed off) because you’ve not considered that some of the words on the label won’t fit.